-In this detailed guide I will help you choose the best condenser mic under 500 dollars that iss suited for your needs and environment.
+In this detailed guide, I will help you choose the best condenser mic under 500 dollars that is suited for your needs and environment.

 The right condenser microphone comes down to:

 That’s why we are going to focus on the main features of which large diaphragm condenser mic you should consider for your own personal studios.